spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](../../assets/screenshots/terraform/modules/new_module_source_code.png)

-First you you point Spacelift at the right repo and choose the "[tracked](../../concepts/stack/stack-settings.md#repository-and-branch)" branch - note that repositories whose name don't follow the convention are filtered out:
+First, point Spacelift at the right repo and choose the "[tracked](../../concepts/stack/stack-settings.md#vcs-integration-and-repository)" branch - note that repositories whose names don't follow the convention are filtered out:

 #### Add details

 ![](<../../assets/screenshots/terraform/modules/new_module_details.png>)

-In the details section you will be able to add a **name**, **provider**, [labels](../../concepts/stack/README.md#labels) and [description](../../concepts/stack/README.md#name-and-description).
+In the details section, you will be able to add a **name**, **provider**, [labels](../../concepts/stack/stack-settings.md#labels) and [description](../../concepts/stack/stack-settings.md#name-and-description).

 The name and provider will be inferred from your repository name if it follows the `terraform-<provider>-<name>` convention.
-However, if it can't be inferred or you want a custom name, then you can specify them directly.
+However, if it can't be inferred or you want a custom name, you can specify them directly.
 The final module slug will then be based on the name and provider.

 #### Module Created